dentarg/auth0-blog/_posts/authenticated-identity-trusted-key-auth0.markdown

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/app-dl.jpg" alt="Trusted key app add driver's license"></p>

 A key aspect of this process is that users are not able to edit or modify the Identity information extracted from the ID.
-This means that any identity information provided by the Trusted Key App is derived from a government issued ID document, and the user’s ownership confirmed through the selfie process, resulting in an authenticated identity.
+This means that any identity information provided by the Trusted Key App is derived from a government-issued ID document, and the user’s ownership confirmed through the selfie process, resulting in an authenticated identity.

 For more information please see the [Trusted Key App user guide here](https://www.trustedkey.com/product/trusted-key-app-user-guide/).